markturansky/kubernetes/docs/design/persistentdisks.md

  	* Existing named disks are supported by administrative action (adding disk objects in etcd)

-## Size and Performance -- Requesting a disk
+## Disk performance attributes -- Requesting a disk

-A storage request is made using the API where only intent is expressed (size and performance).
-Kubernetes handles creating, attaching/mounting, deleting, and otherwise managing the disk.

-Different cloud providers have different types of disks that vary by performance and price.
-Types of disks in cloud providers will be normalized internally to Kubernetes and the appropriate value used when accessing the provider.

-`PerformanceType: fast, faster, fastest`    or   `PerformanceType: Low, Normal, High`  (arbitrary names, suggestions welcome)

-AWS EBS mapping to internal types:

-    fastest:    'io1' for Provisioned IOPS (SSD) volumes
-    faster:      'gp2' for General Purpose (SSD) volumes
-    fast:       'standard' for Magnetic volumes  (default)

-GCE disk mapping to internal types:

-    fastest:    'pd-ssd' for solid-state drives
-    faster:     'pd-standard' for hard disk (defaut)
-    fast:       'pd-standard' -- there is no 3rd option for GCE

-NFS disk mapping to internal types:

-    fastest:    'nodeLocal' for node local storage
-    faster:     'nfsShare' an NFS share on the network
-    fast:       'nfsShare' -- there is no 3rd option for NFS
+Pod authors can request storage by its characteristics, specifically size, performance, and filesystem.
+Kubernetes maps the request to the underlying cloud provider and chooses the best match.

+> Example: Alice requests 1gb of space for a WordPress installation expected to have low traffic.
+She requests "1gb, ext4, 100 IOPS".
+Kubernetes is running in AWS and matches this request to an EBS Magnetic Volume (max oops 40-200).
+K8s uses the AWS API to create the disk, attach it to the host, format the filesystem, mount the volume, and then deploys Alice's pod.

+> Example:  Ralph requests 10gb of high performance disk space for a MySQL database.
+He requests "10gb, xfs, 10000 IOPS".
+Cabernets is running in GCE and matches this request to a
+SSD Persistent Disk (read/write 10k/15k IOPS, respectively).
+K8s uses the GCE API to create Ralph's disk, just as it did in Alice's example above.

 ## DiskController

 Add a new daemon to master that watches for changes to PersistentDisk in etcd.

 New disk requests are posted to the API server and are stored in etcd with "pending" status.
-The DiskController sees the change and creates the disk using the cloud provider under which Kubernetes is running (e.g, if in AWS, EBS Volumes are created, etc).
+The DiskController sees the change and creates the disk using the cloud provider under which Kubernetes is running (i.e, AWS and GCE).
 Each provider knows how to make disks for its infrastructure.

-After creation, the disk goes from "pending" to "created" state.
+After creation, the disk phase goes from "pending" to "created".

 ## Formatting Options

-An attached disk may require formatting before being mounted as a filesystem on the host.
+Disks created in GCE and AWS require formatting before being mounted as a filesystem on the host.

-`GCEPersistentDisk` and `AWSPersistentDisk`, for example, are created as unformatted block storage.

-`NFSPersistentDisk`, on the other hand, would come from a pool of created, formatted, and exported shares to mount.

 `NodePersistentDisk` would either require creating a partion and formatting it with the filesystem of choice or only allow the filesystem that is currently on the host.

 > XFS is a filesystem that supports project quotas with regards to size and disk usage.
 Without a quota in place, any pod can fill the entire filesystem via an EmptyDir or NodePersistentDisk.

 Formatting must happen on the host.
 Kubelet attaches a disk and mounts it.
-If the disk is not formatted, Kubelet could perform this task in between attaching and mounting.
+If the disk is not formatted, Kubelet will perform this task in between attaching and mounting.

-DiskController does not seem like the actor to format disks, unless the disk is attached to an arbitrary host for formatting and then detached before a pod is placed on the host by the Scheduler.

 ## Security and Disk Ownership